jacksonkernion/jacksonkernion.github.io/dennes-lectures.md

 <sup>*</sup>Speakers and a limited number of attendees will have lunch provided.
 If you would like to attend the lunch, please email Jackson Kernion, the event organizer, at jacksonkernion@gmail.com

 Organized by UC Berkeley's Philosophy of Mind graduate student group, with funding provided by the Townsend Center.

-Subject to change.
-For an up-to-date schedule, see: jacksonkernion.com/dennes-lectures